kensanata/just-halberds/Knives.md

 ## Talents

 Roll checks as follows: 2d6 ≤ attribute + talent.
 On very hard tests, roll 3d6 ≤ attribute + talent.
-If no talent fits, or the matching talent is missing, then roll 2d6 ≤ attribute +0.
 A +1 talent is good enough to do it for a living.
-Sometimes the lack of a talent disqualifies you from even trying (a lack of magic talents, for example).
+Sometimes the lack of a talent might give you a penalty of -2 or it might disqualify you from even trying (a lack of magic talents, for example).

 The chance of rolling a target number or less on 2d6: